 Distance learning is not new.
 Colleges have been doing it for years.
-And there are even online schools for elementary and secondary students in place of tradition brick and mortar schools.
+And there are even online schools for elementary and secondary students in place of traditional brick and mortar schools.
+And yes, they have art teachers doing art projects with kids.

 It leads to practical questions like, “How do I relay content to my students?”
 And “How am I supposed to take attendance and grade them?” to “What the heck am I supposed to teach them?”